 - Reach out to your insurance company to find out as much as you can about what types of mental health services they cover so that when you do call treatment centers, you are in the know about how much your care will really cost

 - Get yourself into an AA or NA meeting immediately so that you are not only surrounded by people who get it and who can support you, but you are also getting connected to your local recovery community

 Continuing to abuse drugs and/or alcohol will lead to fatality if you do nothing about your use.
-Reaching out to a place like 12 Keys to get enrolled in an addiction recovery program can be the very best, most effective thing you do for yourself in your entire life.
+Reaching out to a place like 12 Keys in Florida to get enrolled in an addiction recovery program can be the very best, most effective thing you do for yourself in your entire life.